 Parking: Paid parking at Beachy Head across from walking paths, but free after 6 pm.

 Brighton is England’s most popular shore destination to visit, despite being comprised of round rocks instead of sand.
-All of the attractions are within walking distance, which makes Brighton one of the top places to visit in southern England.
+All of the attractions are within walking distance.

 Although Brighton Beach and Brighton Pier are the reasons most locals visit, the exotic Royal Pavilion shouldn’t be missed.
 The building was the residence of King George IV and was very extravagant.
 The outside resembles a mix of Indian and Middle Eastern design, while the inside has an Asian décor.